 * Click here for rating key

 Prime Rib Restaurant Review: In a room with a glass-topped piano and all the glamour of a 1940s movie set, what else would you expect but retro cooking?
 Enjoy the pleasures of a bygone day but with the quality and attention to detail indicative of foodie-friendly modern times.
 The bar is usually packed with suits after work, and the dining room coddles a mature, moneyed crowd.
 They come for lump crab meat cocktails that are really jumbo, and salads as heavily dressed as one might desire.
-The signature prime rib could daunt a caveman, as could the double lamb chops and the two-pound stuffed lobster.
+The signature prime rib could daunt a caveman, as could the double pork chops and the two-pound stuffed lobster.
 Steakhouse vegetables such as creamed spinach and crisp potato skins are served family-style and so are the old-fashioned, house-made desserts.
-The service is pampering, like the good old days, but the 20 Wines Under $50 section of the wine list is a concept for today.
-The three-course $45 deal is a great value, as is the Prime Time Happy Hour, Monday through Friday from 5 p.m.-7p.m.
+Service is pampering, like the good old days, but the 20 Wines Under $50 section of the wine list is a concept for today.
+The three-course $45 deal is a great value.